Bkirkb/QA-Fundamental/README.md

 ![frontend3](Documentation/frontend3.PNG)
 The update page is simple and effective, a user is only allowed to update the description of their catch to avoid database errors.
 #### Known Issues
- * No error message wghen trying to submit a complete form with incorrect information, for example when letters are used within the weight field.
+ * No error message when trying to submit a complete form with incorrect information, for example when letters are used within the weight field.
  * Numbers can be entered into the fish name field
  * Webpage can appear skewed when window is resized
 #### Future Improvements